Cirzen/start-wsb/README.md

 # About
-Demo of how to start a Windows Sandbox with custom apps installed in parallel with Chocolatey
+Demo of how to start a Windows Sandbox with custom apps installed in parallel with Chocolatey & PowerShell 7

 If you're not already up to speed with Windows Sandbox, go check out [here](https://techcommunity.microsoft.com/t5/windows-kernel-internals/windows-sandbox/ba-p/301849) first.